 Due to the amazing that is my new silicone pan, my muffins pop right out, unlike when I was using a tin pan.

 Finally, spray a muffin pan to lightly grease it.
 Spoon mixture evenly into the 12 cups, making sure each cup has an equal amount of egg to ‘goodies’ ratio.

 ENJOY this Sausage and Cheese Egg Muffin Recipe!

 How Simple Was That?

 Due to not having to chop or crack eggs, clean up is a true breeze!

 Much as we may hate it, families are busier now than ever before.
 As a result, we need to find ways to keep up with the crazy.
-Rather than sugary cereal, feed your family a healthy meal on the go with this Ham And Cheese Egg Muffin Recipe.
+Rather than sugary cereal, feed your family a healthy meal on the go with this Sausage And Cheese Egg Muffin Recipe.

-Interested in making more meals with Thrive Freeze Dried Food?
+Interested in making more meals with Freeze Dried Food?
 Check out our Freeze Dried Meals In a Jar: Sausage Potato Soup